About Surrogacy

 DID YOU KNOW?

-Surrogacy can be one of the quickest family-building alternatives with match times averaging between 30-90 days.
+Surrogacy can be one of the quickest family-building alternatives, with match times averaging between 1 - 6 months.

 Although surrogacy does provide the genetic relationship many intended parents are looking for, it’s also an emotional process.
 Grieving the loss of the pregnancy experience can take a lot of time for parents, so it’s important that they work through those emotions before moving forward to prevent any hostile feelings towards their surrogate during this intimate relationship.